Polls show a return of Democrats' 'Big Blue Wall'

 The bigger issue, however, may be the overall mood and partisan lean of these states that were so crucial to Trump’s 2016 win.

-It’s a midterm election, of course, and Trump is not formally on the ballot, but these numbers are likely to cause for some concern in the White House.
+It’s a midterm election, of course, and Trump is not formally on the ballot, but these numbers are likely a cause for concern in the White House.
 At the very least they suggest a “Big Blue Wall” may be rising again across the upper Midwest in 2018.